ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 6. Many existing Wordpress plugins make use of meta data, so your data object should be rich with potential data sources.

 == Changelog ==

+= 1.5 =
+* Added search result count to data object.
+* Added actions to allow the data object and Tealium tag to be modified by theme/plugin developers.

 = 1.4 =
 * Exclusions bug fix.